AviatrixSystems/Docs/Support/support_center.rst

   * Confirm the gateway is in running state in AWS console.
   * Login to your controller to run gateway diagnostics and submit to us.
 Please also upload the gateway `tracelog <https://docs.aviatrix.com/HowTos/troubleshooting.html#upload-tracelog>`_ to us.

+**Terraform:**

+* Our `Github repository <https://github.com/AviatrixSystems/terraform-provider-aviatrix>`_ has multiple branches.
+Please make sure that you pick the branch which matches with the version of your the software release on your Aviatrix Controller.
+The latest release is supported with the mainline.
+For example: UserConnect-3.5 branch if you are using Version 3.5 on Controller.